f4exb/sdrangel/plugins/feature/map/readme.md

 <h4>SDRs</h4>

-The map can display KiwiSDRs and Spy Servers that are publically accessible via the Internet.
+The map can display KiwiSDRs and Spy Servers that are publically accessible via the internet.
 A URL is displayed in the info box.
 Clicking on the URL will open a new KiwiSDR or RemoteTCPInput device which will connect to the corresponding SDR.
 Before connecting, you should check the whether the number of users is below the maximum.
 Server data is updated every 2 minutes.